YOGINIMAHIMA1/YOGINIMAHIMA1/README.md

 <i>&nbsp; <h2><u><b>Building products with open source.<u><b></i><br><br></h2>

 👋 Greetings!
 It's great to have you here.
-I'm Mahima Bhardwaj, a frontend developer from India, super into Open Source, and love creating content on Youtube and LinkedIn.
+I'm Mahima Bhardwaj.
+I've had the privilege of working with esteemed companies like Wipro, PeopleStrong, and The Spark Foundation.
+I am also passionate about creating valuable content on YouTube and LinkedIn, where I share insights and knowledge.
 🎯 I regularly create inspirational content on [LinkedIn](https://www.linkedin.com/in/mahima-bhardwaj-49425922b) and [Twitter](https://twitter.com/MahimaBh2).

 ✨ I'm part of core developer team at [WOMENWHOCODE](https://github.com/WOMENWHOCODE), connecting sponsors and tech community events.
 I rank in Linked Top 4% Software Development Voice [LinkedIn](https://www.linkedin.com/in/mahima-bhardwaj-49425922b/)